pkardas/notes/books/nlp-book.md

 ## Chapter 11: Machine Translation and Encode-Decoder Models

 Machine translation - the use of computers to translate from one language to another.
 The most common use of machine translation is information access - when you want to for example translate some instructions on the web.
-Also often used in CAT - Computer-Aided Translation, where computer produces draft translation and then human fixes it in post-editing.
+Also, often used in CAT - Computer-Aided Translation, where computer produces draft translation and then human fixes it in post-editing.
 Last but not least, useful in human communication needs.

 Standard algorithm for MT is encoder-decoder network (can be implemented with RNNs or with Transformers).
 They are extremely successful in catching small differences between languages.